Python MQTT Client Connections- Working with Connections

 To establish a connection to an MQTT broker using the Python client you use the connect method of the client object.

-The method can be called with 4 parameters.
+The method can be called with 5 parameters (MQTTv3.1).
 The connect method declaration is shown below with the default parameters.

 The only parameter you need to provide is the host name.